epsomsegura/BUAP_Laravel_training/README.md

 # Laravel training
 This is a training project to introduce software developers into Laravel framework.
-This contains the basic usage and coding best practices implementation.
+This contains the basic usage and coding best practices implementation using a **To do list** example.

 ## System requirements
-- PHP 8.1+
+- PHP 8.1+ with these extensions:
+    - ctype , xml , mbstring , dom , curl , mysql , gd , BCMath, Fileinfo, JSON, Mbstring, OpenSSL, PDO, Tokenizer, Pgsql, Pdo_pgsql
 - Composer 2+
 - Node JS 16+
 - NPM 8+